aurenen/Tumblr-Redirector/README.md

 A simple bit of code that redirects posts when you change your url.

 ## Instructions
+Edit your theme code, copy/paste everything from code.html, and replace your current theme code with it.

 Find the following line:
 > OLDURL is now at NEWURL